justinbois/distribution-explorer-app/discrete/negative_binomial.rst

 We perform a series of Bernoulli trials with probability :math:`\beta/(1+\beta)` of success.
 The number of failures, :math:`y`, before we get :math:`\alpha` successes is Negative Binomially distributed.

-An equivalent story is that the sum of :math:`\alpha` independent and identically Gamma distributed variables is Negative Binomially distributed.
+An equivalent story is this: Draw a parameter :math:`\lambda` out of a :ref:`gamma` with parameters :math:`\alpha` and :math:`beta`.
+Then draw a number :math:`y` out of a :ref:`poisson` with parameter :math:`\lambda`.
+Then :math:`y` is Negative Binomially distributed with parameters :math:`\alpha` and :math:`\beta`.
 For this reason, the Negative Binomial distribution is sometimes called the Gamma-Poisson distribution.

 ----